Lana Yu

 What advice would you give to teenagers who are growing up now?

-Do you have any questions for the teenagers?
+Do you have any questions for the [KSP youth participants]?

-I'm sorry.
-Honestly, I don’t have much.
-Why don't I just say what I want to say instead of asking a question?
-Yes, I’ll do that.
-Friends are really important.
-When you’re young, no one like friends affect your life or make you happy or excite you.
-That’s what friends do.
-But how does the relationship with your friends affect you?
-How can you lead your friends into greatness?
+How does the relationship with your friends affect you?
+How can you lead your friends to greatness?
 I want you to have some leadership in society.
 To do that, I hope you become a good leader by acquiring leadership, time, and passion.
-I hope you have it.

 What do you think is the biggest problem in Koreatown?

 The problem is not knowing much.
-I think the biggest problem is not knowing what is truly LGBTQ.
-So education is the biggest problem.
+I think the biggest problem is not knowing what it means to be LGBTQIA+.
+So education is the biggest problem we face.
 We have to spread more awareness.

 What is the proudest thing about yourself?

-Yes, I love myself the most.
-I love myself very much.
-Honestly, I love myself a lot.
-The biggest power in everything is that when living your life, you have to let others know about you, right?
-You have to appeal, right?
-The biggest strength I have is that I love myself and I can’t hide that fact..
-I loved everything and everything was good.
-But, life has been kind of hard for me because I married three people.
-In my first marriage; my children’s dad wanted a divorce.
+Life has been kind of hard for me.
+I’ve been married three times.
+In my first marriage, my children’s dad wanted a divorce.
 In my second marriage, my husband got sick and I became a widow.
-Third marriage, we divorced and now my life has become like this.
-But, I did my best every time.
+The third marriage, we divorced and now my life has become like this.
+But I did my best every time.
 I believe that the only reason I endured through all that is that I loved myself.
 And I knew myself well.
-So, it would be nice to have a friend who always thinks the same way as me.
-Have the same thought process.
-However… Is that narcissism?
+It would be nice to have a friend who always thinks the same way as me, has the same thought process.
+However, is that narcissistic?
 (Laughs).

 Is there anything else you’d like to add?